cipherxof/MGS4-ModLoader/README.md

 # MGS4 Mod Loader

 A simple mod loader for METAL GEAR SOLID 4 on PC.
-It can override files already stored in a PAK, replace resources embedded in slot files, add new virtual files, and merge stage CNF fragments without replacing `data.cnf`.
+It can override files already stored in a PAK, replace resources embedded in slot files, add new virtual files, and merge stage CNF's without replacing `data.cnf`.

 ## Installation